erikeldridge/erikeldridge.github.com/_drafts/_posts/netbook-development.md

 Setting up Cloud9 was straightforward.
 Kudos to that team for a great product, and AWS for integrating it well.

+## Source control

 Now I need a place to persist source code.
 Bitbucket provides free private repos.
 After generating an SSH key pair in Cloud 9's terminal and adding the public key to my Bitbucket account Git works as expected.
+We'll see if the key pair persists through [hibernation](https://aws.amazon.com/cloud9/faqs/).

+## Summary

 All in all, I'm pleased with the new setup.